Sacred Sites of Bhutan

 Rinpung Dzong

-Known as the "Fortress of the Heap of Jewels," Rinpung Dzong is an example of classic Bhutanese architecture and holds religious significance.
+Known as the "Fortress of the Heap of Jewels," Rinpung Dzong is an imposing example of Bhutanese architecture and a major landmark in Paro.
+It houses government offices, monastic bodies, and a temple, reflecting the interconnectedness of religious and secular life in Bhutan.

 Simtokha Dzong